devtank-ltd/osm_firmware_v2/docs/commands.md

 "mqtt_port" is just the host port to use for MQTT.
 "mqtt_user" + "mqtt_pwd" is just username and password for MQTT auth.

 "mqtt_sch" is a number of the scheme.
-Broadly it is plain TCP without SSL, with SSL, Websockets wtihout SSL or with SSL and differnet auths of SSL.
+Broadly it is plain TCP without SSL, with SSL, Websockets without SSL or with SSL and different auths of SSL.
+This is the scheme numbering:

 * 1  - MQTT over TCP.
 * 2  - MQTT over TLS (no certificate verify).